Want More Dream Clients? Re-Ignite Your Marketing Mindset

 The sparkling news?
 Curiosity also helps you to re-ignite your marketing mindset!

-4 // Rekindle your empathy
+4// Rekindle your empathy

-Pro-tip: The best marketing content inspires your dream clients to say, “Wow, I have to work with you!”
+Pro-tip: The best marketing content inspires your dream clients to say, “Wow, tell me more!”

-5 // To keep connecting with dream clients, revise your roadmap
+5// To keep connecting with dream clients, revise your roadmap

-Revise your content roadmap.
-Wait, what?
-My content roadmap?
-Well, let’s first do a quick summary of how to rewrite your content roadmap.
+Well, let’s first do a quick summary of how to write (rewrite) your content roadmap.

 Since you want to connect with—not just any clients—but with your dream clients, then be intentional about the content you create.

-You simply cannot wake up on any given Monday, open the computer and expect the perfect content topic will pop into your head.
+You simply cannot wake up on any given Monday, open the computer and expect the perfect content topic to pop into your head.
 Why can I say that?
 Because I’ve tried it.
 Many times, sadly.

 Please learn from my missteps.
 Choose any type of document you like, or find a calendar page, and plan out the topics you’ll create content around.